 Note that according to Hebrews 11:1 faith is the evidence of things not seen, yet calvinists would have us believe that faith is actually the seeing of things!
-And how may we walk by faith, not by sight, if seeing is the same as having faith?
+And how may we walk by faith, not by sight, if seeing is the same as having faith (2 Corinthians 5:7)?

 Still others will quote John 3:3 with comments such as a man must be born again first before he can repent and believe.
-In this super clear verse our Lord and saviour himself tells Nicodemus that he cannot even see the kingdom of God unless he is born again first, surely that puts to rest that regeneration must take place first and foremost. (letter on file) But without any clear Scriptural analysis as to why this view is assumed, the statements mean little or nothing in any reasonable discussion on this issue.
+In this super clear verse our Lord and saviour himself tells Nicodemus that he cannot even see the kingdom of God unless he is born again first, surely that puts to rest that regeneration must take place first and foremost. (email on file) But without any clear Scriptural analysis as to why this view is assumed, the statements mean little or nothing in any reasonable discussion on this issue.
 Nothing here may put to rest any such thing!
 This sort of logic is confused and leads nowhere.
-Also see John 3:3.
+See John 3:3 for further information.

-However, if calvinists were to seek consistency with the rest of the Bible, they would have to find agreement between their interpretations and other verses on the same topic.
-Eg. Many verses clearly state that belief comes before salvation.
+If calvinists wanted to be consistent with the rest of the Bible, they would have to find agreement between their interpretations and other verses on the same topic.
+For example, many verses clearly state that belief comes before salvation.

 Acts 16:30-31 – 30 And brought them out, and said, Sirs, what must I do to be saved?
 31 And they said, Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house.